Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Introduction

-Two widely used statistical methods, which also aim at improving the interpretability of factor models, are particularly worth mentioning --- varimax rotation and sparse principal component analysis (SPCA).
-As is known, the loading matrix is only uniquely defined up to an orthogonal transformation.
-It can rotate in the loading space which is obtained by principal component analysis (PCA) or its variants--- other matrix decomposition methods.
+Two widely used statistical methods aimed at improving the interpretability of factor models are particularly worth mentioning --- varimax rotation and sparse principal component analysis (SPCA).
+It is well known that the loading matrix is not uniquely defined and can rotate in the loading space, which is obtained by principal component analysis (PCA) or other matrix decomposition methods.
 Varimax seeks the rotation that maximizes the variance of the squared elements in the loading matrix.
 Hence, loadings yielded by varimax are either very large in magnitude or close to 0.
-Compared with varimax, the method we propose has two advantages.
-First, the estimated loadings by variamax are near-zero, but our method guarantees that the estimator has a sparse structure with zero elements, which helps interpret the factors.
-Secondly, our method searches for the solution in a more general setting and yields a more sparse loading matrix estimate.
-We allow the estimator to slightly deviate from the loading space obtained from PCA or its variants while varimax rotation leaves the loading space invariant.
+Compared to varimax, the method we propose has two key advantages.
+First, while varimax produces estimated loadings that are near-zero, our method ensures an estimate with zero elements, enhancing factor interpretability.
+Second, our method searches for the solution in a more general setting, yielding a more sparse loading matrix estimate.
+Unlike varimax, which keeps the loading space invariant, we allow the estimator to deviate slightly from the loading space obtained from PCA or its variants.
 SPCA is an extension of PCA \citep{zou2006} and requires the principal components to be orthogonal.
-In contrast to SPCA, our method relaxes this orthogonality assumption, which yields a more sparse loading matrix to improve the interpretability of the factor model.
+In contrast to SPCA, our method relaxes this assumption, leading to a more sparse loading matrix and improving the interpretability of the factor model.
+Although PCA is commonly used as a tool to conduct factor analysis, the objective of factor analysis is distinct: it seeks to identify latent factors that explain the relationships among observed variables.